-The Board and Management of Sri Lanka Telecom PLC (SLT) firmly believe that sound Corporate governance is vital for the sustainability of the Company’s business and performance.
-We are committed to continuously enhance the standards of Corporate Governance principles and practices so as to improve performance, accountability and transparency of the Company.
+The Board and Management of Sri Lanka Telecom PLC firmly believe that good corporate governance is critical to the sustainability of the Company’s businesses and performance.
+We are committed to continuously enhance the standards of corporate governance principles and processes so as to improve performance, accountability and transparency of the Company.

 The attendance of individual Directors at Board meetings and Committee meetings during the year is set out in the table below:

 |Board Member||Status|| Board

 | Senior Tender

 |Mr. Lawrence Michael Paratz****||NED/ID||7/7||–||1/1||7/7||7/7||1/1||2/2|

 The Board believes that all are currently independent of management and free from any material business or other relationships that could materially interfere with the exercise of their independent judgment.
 Their profiles demonstrate a range of experience and sufficient calibre to bring the independent judgement on issues of strategy, performance, resources and standards of conduct which is vital to the Group.

 In accordance with the Company’s Articles of Association, Directors are granted an indemnity from the Company to the extent permitted by law in respect of liabilities incurred as a result of the performance of their duties in their capacity as Directors to the Company.
 The indemnity would not provide any coverage to the extent the Director is proven to have acted fraudulently or dishonestly.
 The Company has maintained Directors’ and officers’ liability insurance cover throughout the year.